-The idea that bleach kills mold is a premise that has been promulgated by the bleach and do it yourself community.
+The idea that bleach kills mold is a premise that has been " pushed " by the general community.
+It makes sense that bleach that kills most organisms , would also kill mold and mold spores.
 This questionable mold removal can be done by spraying bleach onto the area of concern and then scrubbing the surface area.
 Scrubbing clean the area will cause the surface mold to be removed, but it can make the mold situation worse.

 When mold and bleach interact, the mold reacts as if it were being attacked.
 Spraying the mold down with bleach causes the mold to shoot spores off to protect itself.
 As a person is wiping the surface, it can spread the mold spores further out.
 If the rag is used in other areas of the home, it can further spread the mold to areas that were unaffected.